1871fotc/1871fotc.github.io/docs/research/historic-real-estate-maps.md

 ## Parish of Enoggera, 1876

-Showing land owners and Brisbane General Cemetery and Toowong Station.
+Showing land owners and *Brisbane General Cemetery* and *Toowong Station*.

 ![Plan of portions in the Parish of Enoggera, 1876](../assets/real-estate-maps/enoggera-parish-1876.jpg){ width="90%" }